somesh-bagadiya/Machine-Learning/README.md

 ### Support Vector Machine

-This directory contains the implementation of Support Vector Machine.
+Find the implementation of Support Vector Machine in this directory.